 When it comes to setting goals, clarity is the single most important quality.
-With the SMART goal method, you can assure that your goal is clearly defined.
+With the SMART goal method, your goal is clearly defined and attainable.
 Set specific, measurable, achievable, realistic, and time-bound goals to benefit from this tactic.

 Now that your goal is clearly defined and written down, you’ll want to identify the steps you have to take to reach it.
 Identify all of the tasks that you and your team need to complete to reach milestones and, eventually, the main objective.

-Here are a few examples of tasks for different kinds of action plans:
+Here are a few action plan examples with tasks for different kinds of goals:

 Goal: Expand team from seven to nine team members by June.